 - ADHESIVE FORMULA ALLOWS FOR QUICK REPOSITIONING for perfect placement Within 2-3 minutes of application per can instructions

-- OTHER USES INCLUDE crafts, school projects, art projects, photo albums, light-duty repairs, light-duty soundproofing, and decorating
+- Other uses include crafts, school projects, art projects, photo albums, light-duty repairs, light-duty soundproofing, decorating, and more

 - VERSATILE ADHESIVE: Bonds a wide range of lightweight materials (i.e., paper, cardboard fabric, insulation, plastic, metal, wood, felt, fiberglass, foam, leather, and more)